-SmartTAS is a flexible Terminal Automation Solution which gives you total control over product movement and stock reconciliation.
+SmartTAS is an intelligent Terminal Automation Solution which gives you total control over product movement and stock reconciliation.
 Since launching in the UK 2011, SmartTAS has grown worldwide, allowing our customers to transport bulk liquid with the highest efficacy.

-The latest features on the software enhance digital transformation by meeting the latest demands in the industry.
+The latest features on the software enhance digital transformation by meeting current demands in the industry.
 Our mission is to continue making the transportation of bulk liquid as efficient as possible.

 Bulk liquid distribution whether by road, rail, air or water requires tight controls to ensure safe, secure and efficient operations.
 Every site has its own unique set of circumstances that brings with it challenges commercially, environmentally, and logistically.
-A “one size fits all” approach to terminal automation is impossible.
-However, we can offer scalable standalone stations for a small depot, or a full client-server system for larger sites, or multiple operator stations.
+A “one size fits all” approach to terminal automation is impossible however SmartTAS is scalable to the size and requirements of sites.
+As such, we can offer a simple standalone station for a small depot or scale up to a full client server system for larger sites requiring multiple operator stations.

-SmartTAS offer flexibility in its application, supporting many of the leading batch controllers.
+SmartTAS offers flexibility in its application, supporting many of the leading batch controllers.
 Access control devices and identification methods are also available to ensure your product is kept safe.

 SmartTAS allows full stock management and reconciliation system, with comprehensive reports, BOL to ADR as standard.
 It enables total site control and overview, allowing operators to access details of all gantries, loading arms, vehicles, drivers, and product in use on-site with ease.

-SmartTAS has undergone a process of continual innovation over 11 years, often incorporating feedback and requests from the customers that use it.
+SmartTAS has undergone a process of continual development, often incorporating feedback and requests from the customers that use it.
 All our software is designed, developed, and tested in-house by a team of bulk liquid storage and handling experts.

-Seal details can be entered at the bay and support the Danload DL8000 in a multi-arm deployment.
 SmartTAS can publish live loading bay information, including transaction data such as driver names, order numbers, and vehicle registrations.
-Integration to 3rd party systems is now possible through a new built-in OPC UA service.
+Integration to 3rd party systems is now possible through the OPC UA interface.

 When things go wrong at site, SmartTAS now allows operators to prepare documentation for vehicles that have been manually “topped off” or moved to another loading bay to complete a load.